helinhl/helinhl.github.io/_pages/about.md

 <ul>
   <li>[09/2021] Our paper entitled "TAP: A Traffic-Aware Probabilistic Packet Marking for Collaborative DDoS Mitigation" has been accepted by <a href="https://ieee-msn.org/2021/">MSN'21</a>.
 Congrats to Mingxing!</li>
-  <li>[07/2021] Our paper entitled "CloudPin: A Generic Root Cause Localization Framework of Shared Bandwidth Package Traffic Anomalies in Public Cloud Network" has been acceped by <a href="https://2021.issre.net/">ISSRE'21</a>.
+  <li>[07/2021] Our paper entitled "CloudPin: A Generic Root Cause Localization Framework of Shared Bandwidth Package Traffic Anomalies in Public Cloud Network" has been accepted by <a href="https://2021.issre.net/">ISSRE'21</a>.
 Congrats to Shize!</li>
-  <li>[07/2021] Our paper entitled "Towards Securing Duplicate Address Detection Using P4" will appear in <a href="https://www.sciencedirect.com/journal/computer-networks/vol/198/suppl/C">Elsevier Computer Networks 2021</a>.</li>
+  <li>[07/2021] Our paper entitled "Towards Securing Duplicate Address Detection Using P4" will appear in <a href="https://www.sciencedirect.com/journal/computer-networks/vol/198/suppl/C">Elsevier Computer Networks</a>.</li>
-  <li>[04/2021] Our paper entitled "Towards Chain-Aware Scaling Detection in NFV with Reinforcement Learning" has been accpeted by <a href="https://iwqos2021.ieee-iwqos.org/">IWQoS'21</a>.</li>
+  <li>[04/2021] Our paper entitled "Towards Chain-Aware Scaling Detection in NFV with Reinforcement Learning" has been accepted by <a href="https://iwqos2021.ieee-iwqos.org/">IWQoS'21</a>.</li>
-  <li>[04/2021] Our paper entitled "pSAV: A Practical and Decentralized Inter-AS Source Address Validation Service Framework" has been accpeted by <a href="https://iwqos2021.ieee-iwqos.org/">IWQoS'21</a>.
+  <li>[04/2021] Our paper entitled "pSAV: A Practical and Decentralized Inter-AS Source Address Validation Service Framework" has been accepted by <a href="https://iwqos2021.ieee-iwqos.org/">IWQoS'21</a>.
 Congrats to Jiamin!</li>
-  <li>[12/2020] Our paper entitled "PAVI: Bootstrapping Accountability and Privacy to IPv6 Internet" will appear in <a href="https://ieeexplore.ieee.org/xpl/tocresult.jsp?isnumber=9405508">IEEE/ACM ToN'21</a>.</li>
+  <li>[12/2020] Our paper entitled "PAVI: Bootstrapping Accountability and Privacy to IPv6 Internet" will appear in <a href="https://ieeexplore.ieee.org/xpl/tocresult.jsp?isnumber=9405508">IEEE/ACM Transactions on Networking (ToN)</a>.</li>
   <li>[04/2020] Our paper entitled "Towards the Construction of Global IPv6 Hitlist and Efficient Probing of IPv6 Address Space" has been accepted by <a href="https://iwqos2020.ieee-iwqos.org/">IWQoS'20</a>.</li>
   <li>[02/2019] Our paper entitled "Relation Extraction with Temporal Reasoning Based on Memory Augmented Distant Supervision" has been accepted by <a href="https://naacl2019.org/">NAACL'19</a>.</li>
   <li>[11/2018] Our paper entitled "Bootstrapping Accountability and Privacy to IPv6 Internet without Starting from Scratch" has been accepted by <a href="https://infocom2019.ieee-infocom.org/">INFOCOM'19</a>.</li>